baileym4/schemeinterpreter/README.md

 To use the Lisp Interpreter, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/lisp-interpreter.git`
+1. Clone the repository: `git clone https://github.com/baileym4/schemeinterpreter.git`
-2. Navigate to the project directory: `cd lisp-interpreter`
+2. Navigate to the project directory: `cd scheme-interpreter`
 3. Run the `lab.py` file to start the Scheme interpreter in your terminal.